BloomTech-Labs/dep-human-rights-first-be-a/README.md

 Our team was tasked with improving visualizations of the previous codebase, making sure the data being rendered was coming from the backend API which retrieved data from the DS API and retrieving data points from multiple sources.

+### Key Features

+- User can view incidents of police use of force and get more information on specific incidents
+- User can search map based on type of force, location, and date
+- User can view graphs which show which type of force is used the most and the locations where incidents occur

 ## Contributors

 ## Front End